yvgupta03/yvgupta03/README.md

 ### I’m currently working on 🔭
 - Jobs💼 - I am looking for RPA and software development roles
 - Learning🌱 - Good frameworks for web-dev and trying different applications of AI/ML
-- Personal projects📕 - Some magic is brewing in my brain🧠 regarding a music application 🎵🎻🎹 and a cool DSA project💡
+- Personal projects📕 - Something magical is brewing in my brain🧠 regarding a music application 🎵🎻🎹 and a cool DSA project💡

 ### Education